Bdowdle4/ml-regression-dowdle/README.md

 > Examining coefficients and error reductions across models.
 Polynomial pipeline interaction and squared terms validate the insights.
 >
-> `weight` proves to be the most influential predictor. `Model_year` reflects improvements over time in regulatory or technological advancements.
+> `weight` proves to be the most influential predictor. `model_year` reflects improvements over time in regulatory or technological advancements.
 >
 > The impact of weight and fuel efficiency changes non-linearly with age.
 Newer, heavier cars have less fuel effiency penalties than older, heavier cars.
 This project confirms that vehicle mass is critical to understanding fuel economy.